turquoiseowl/i18n/README.md

 ```

 Note that the following Chinese languages tags are normalized: zh-CN to zh-Hans, and zh-TW to zh-Hant.
+It is still safe to use zh-CN and zh-TW, but internally they will be treated as equivalent to their new forms.

 #### Validation attributes